Jet612/valaw/docs/pages/gettingStarted/tutorial.rst

     async def func():
         content_data = await client.content.GET_getContent("region")

-For other endpoints and examples see
+For other endpoints and examples see :ref:`endpoints`